Skip to main content

 For more in-depth instructions, please see: Getting Started with COE-VDI.

-Using a variety of different devices, COE-VDI may be accessed both on and off campus.
-Logging in with your UW NetID, you may access the COE-VDI VM pools by using either the VMware Horizon Client, or the COE-VDI webpage.
-As our GPU licenses are limited, we ask that students default to using the "COE Lab" VM pool.
-The non GPU enabled VMs have 12GB of RAM compared to the GPU VMs that have 8GB of RAM.
+COE-VDI may be accessed both on and off campus using various devices.
+Logging in with your UW NetID, you may access the COE-VDI VM pools by using either the Omnissa Horizon Client or the COE-VDI webpage.

 How to request access

-Access is enabled by default for all College of Engineering Students.
-Faculty or students needing access to additional applications or desktop pools should contact the COE-VDI help desk (you must use a UW or Gmail email address).
+Access is enabled by default for all College of Engineering students enrolled in a course for the current quarter.
+Faculty or students needing access may need to contact the COE-VDI help desk (you must use a UW or Gmail email address).